 Q: My brother is named the Trustee of my father’s Living Trust in New Jersey where he recently died.
-Another brother is the Executor of his Last Will (that’s a big mistake!).
+Another brother is the Executor of his Last Will (that can be a big problem, at times!).
 The three of us are all beneficiaries of the Estate and the Trust.
-As a beneficiary, I thought it was a good idea to research some good information about the real estate he owned to maximize the most out of its sale.
+As a beneficiary, I thought it was a good idea to research some information about the real estate he owned to maximize the most out of its sale.
 Now here’s my question: Does the Trustee have any legal obligation to consider my research?
 Does he have to respect my opinion?
 My concern is that he may hire some realtor who doesn’t know the market, thereby squandering what our father left to us.
 Do I have any rights to vote on who he may hire to sell the property to make sure we all get the most we can get out of it?
 Or, does he simply have all the say over how it is handled?
 Is there a final word on how the estate is dispersed?
 Do I have any rights to have my opinion considered?
 Like for instance, can I contest who she decides to have as a realtor?

 Q: My daughter’s grandmother has died.
-In her Will executed in 2009, she left cash to her nephew and niece and her house with all its contents to my daughter.
+Her Will was executed in 2009.
+She left cash to her nephew and niece and her house with all its contents to my daughter.
 My nephew is the Executor.
 The value of the house is estimated at $300K.
 The furniture is worth perhaps another $5,000+.
 It is believed that there was also some jewelry of considerable value (perhaps $20K) in the house.
 The grandfather was a jeweler and the grandmother often spoke of the beautiful jewelry he had made for her.
 A few years ago, the grandmother was defrauded by investment “crooks” out of most of her cash (which was estimated to have been about $150K).
 A small repayment has since been made by the thieves, about $25K.
 Under the circumstances – i.e., the house and contents are worth a lot more than the lost cash assets.
 The Executor has asked my daughter to consider sharing the proceeds of the sale of the house with the nephew (Executor) and niece (his sister).
 Thinking that it may well have been the intention of the grandmother to share her Estate equally between her granddaughter and her nephew/niece, my daughter was inclined to honor the proposal.
 It has recently come to light that the grandmother’s jewelry has already been removed from the house.
 The Executor has informed my daughter that his sister took the jewelry and gave it to her daughters.
 Needless to say, my daughter is now less inclined to “share.”
 The question is – what is the legal liability of the Executor in allowing the inappropriate distribution of the jewelry?
 Is there a criminal penalty, or merely an obligation to “make the Estate whole?”

 A: The Executor of any Estate has a legal obligation to distribute the assets of the Estate to the named beneficiaries who are legally entitled to receive those assets.
 Executors are legally required to protect Estate assets during the period of administration until they are distributed to the beneficiary(ies) who are entitled to receive them.
 It sounds like the Executor in this case allowed assets that belong to your daughter to be taken by someone else.
 Then again, jewelry is not “house contents”, it’s personalty.
 Does the Will address personalty?
 The Executor has an obligation to recover the jewelry unless your daughter chooses not to pursue her rights to this property.
 The remedy for any wrongdoing or mismanagement by the Executor, if not worked out between the parties, is through the probate court in the county of your residence.

-Q: My late husband recently died.
+Q: My husband recently died.
 His Will named his sister as Trustee over the children’s Estate.
 I am named as the personal representative (Executrix) of his estate but most everything we owned was jointly owned by us in our names.
-Can I cause a court to override to remove my sister-in-law as Trustee over my childrens’ Trust since my husband and I own everything together and my three children are minors in my custody?
+Can I cause a court to remove my sister-in-law as Trustee over my childrens’ Trust since my husband and I own everything together and my three children are minors in my custody?

 A: Probably not, in fact no, unless… Here’s my reason.
 First look at the terms of the Trust.
 If the Trust language gives the beneficiaries the right to remove the Trustee, you might be able to exercise that right on their behalf if they are minors since they cannot make that decision themselves until they are adults.
-If the Trust does not permit removal of the Trustee, you probably have to petition the probate court for removal of the Trustee and the appointment of yourself as the successor Trustee.
+If the Trust does not permit removal of the Trustee, you probably must petition the probate court for removal of the Trustee and the appointment of yourself as the successor Trustee.
 But don’t waste your money foolishly.
 You need a strong reason to remove a trustee, i.e., senility, substance abuse, indifference, etc. Speak to an experienced New Jersey probate attorney.

 Q: My father passed away recently and did not have a Will.
 My siblings and I have not had any contact or relationship with him for more than 45 years.
 We were recently sent a letter from an attorney regarding his assets.
 This letter was generated because of the concerns of my father’s two surviving sisters.
 They are looking for one of us to be appointed the administrator of his Estate.
 The problem is we DO NOT want to have anything to do with him or his Estate.
 Can one of us be forced to take care of the Estate?

-A: This is a really good question and I see this a lot in my practice.
+A: This is a good question and I see this a lot in my practice.
 Here’s the low down.
 No!
 No one can be forced to serve as Executor or Trustee regardless of whether he or she is named (nominated) in the Will or Trust.
 You can just refuse!
 You never volunteered for the job.
 However, someone needs to serve as the Executor of your father’s Estate.
 If a family member is not willing, the probate court will appoint an individual or bank to serve, if there is money.
 I’d read the Will to see if it’s in your economic interest to serve as Executor.
 You might be pleasantly surprised.